Crossed surface flat bands in three-dimensional superconducting altermagnets

-In this work, we consider 3D superconducting AMs [Fig.\,\ref{Fig1}] and demonstrate the emergence of crossed flat bands as a generic topological surface phenomenon due to the interplay between intrinsic superconducting and altermagnetic symmetries.
-In particular, we focus on $d$- and $g$-wave AMs with chiral $d$-wave superconductivity, which are very likely to appear in Sr$_2$RuO$_4$, see \cite{Autieri25,Ramires2025} and \cite{RamiresPRB2019,SuhPRR2020,maeno2024NatPhys,maeno2024JPSJ}.
+In this work, we consider 3D superconducting AMs [Fig.\,\ref{Fig1}] and demonstrate the emergence of crossed surface flat bands as a generic topological phenomenon due to the interplay between superconducting and altermagnetic symmetries.
+In particular, we focus on $d$- and $g$-wave AMs with chiral $d$-wave superconductivity, which are very likely to appear in Sr$_2$RuO$_4$, see \cite{Autieri25,Ramires2025} and \cite{RamiresPRB2019,SuhPRR2020,maeno2024NatPhys,maeno2024JPSJ,csireYF2026directional}.
 We discover that the $xy$-plane nodal lines of chiral $d$-wave superconductivity ensure that the crossed flat bands appear at zero energy on the [001] surface, while their corners are determined by the altermagnetic nodes.
-The crossed surface flat bands represent the higher dimensional analog of zero-energy ABSs \cite{Hu94,KT2000} in 3D superconducting AMs, thus broadening their initial conception in Weyl superconductors \cite{LuPRL2015} and the idea that flat bands inherit the shape of the projected Fermi surface \cite{SatoPRB2011}.
+The crossed surface flat bands are topologically protected and represent the higher-dimensional analog of zero-energy ABSs \cite{Hu94,KT2000} in 3D superconducting AMs, thus broadening their initial conception in Weyl superconductors \cite{LuPRL2015} and the idea that flat bands inherit the shape of the projected Fermi surface \cite{SatoPRB2011,BrydonPRB2011}.
 Moreover, we find that the superconducting nodal lines induce BFSs, which then modify the formation of arcs on the [100] surface.
-We further show that the crossed flat bands, arc states, and BFSs produce very distinctive conductance signatures which can be used for their detection.
-Our findings establish 3D superconducting AMs as a fertile ground for designing symmetry protected topological phenomena.
+We further show that the crossed flat bands or arc states, and BFSs coexist and produce very distinctive transparency dependent conductance signals, which can be used for their detection.
+Our findings establish 3D superconducting AMs as a fertile ground for designing symmetry-protected topological phenomena.

 \textit{3D superconducting AMs}.--- We consider a 3D superconducting AM modelled by the following Bogoliubov-de Gennes (BdG) Hamiltonian,

 where $\varepsilon(\bm{k})=-\mu-2t\cos{k_x}-2t\cos{k_y}-2t\cos{k_z}$, while $\hat{H}^{\alpha}_\mathrm{AM}(\bm{k})$ and $\hat{H}_\mathrm{SC}(\bm{k})$ describe the altermagnetic and superconducting orders, with $\alpha$ denoting the type of altermagnetism (see below).
 Here, $\bm{k}=(k_x,k_y,k_z)$, $\mu$ is the chemical potential, $t$ is the hopping integral, while $\hat{\sigma}_{j}$ and $\hat{\tau}_{j}$ are the $j$-th Pauli matrices in spin and particle-hole subspaces, respectively.
 Altermagnetism is modelled by